Frequently Asked Questions

 Is a down payment required?

-No, a down payment is required, however we do charge an application fee and a documentation fee to process your funding request.
+No, a down payment is not required, however we do charge an application fee and a documentation fee to process your funding request.

 How do I apply and what forms do I need to complete to apply?